yuyenchu/express_cluster_sample/README.md

 - Start server
   1. run ```pm2 start ecosystem.config.cjs --env production```
   2. run ```pm2 save``` to save the app list so it will respawn after reboot
-  3. go to [localhost:3000](https://localhost:3000) or other url based on your configuration
+  3. go to [localhost](https://localhost) or other url based on your configuration
 - Stop server
   1. run ```pm2 stop ecosystem.config.cjs``` to stop app
   2. (optional) run ```pm2 unstartup``` to disable and remove startup configuration

 ## Config
 - config files are stored in the `config` folder, by default `default.json` will be loaded, and for production(when `NODE_ENV=production`) `production.json` will be loaded if exists
+  - more info in `config/README.md`
-  - NOTE: remember to replace secrets and hostnames in `production.json`, fields in the file are just template, they are **NOT SAFE** for actual production
+  - **NOTE**: remember to replace secrets and hostnames in `production.json`, fields in the file are just template, they are **NOT SAFE** for actual production
 - create a `.env` file to store environment variables for docker compose, which should include the following:
   -  `MYSQL_STORE` and `REDIS_STORE` pointing to paths where you want your databse content to be stored
   -  `DOMAIN_NAME` for letsencrypt acme challenge and traefik routing
   -  `EMAIL_ADDRESS` for letsencrypt notification
+  -  `LOCAL_DOMAIN_NAME`(optional) for local network access to traefik dashboard and jaeger ui
+  -  `LAN_SUBNET`(optional) for traefik dashboard ip whitelist, so local network can connect
 - pm2 use `ecosystem.config.js` for configs, you can change cluster instances, environment vairables, and others in there
 - mysql init scripts are stored in `mysql` folder, `init-dev.sql` is for `docker-compose.dev.yml`
 - redis config files are stored in `redis` folder, `redis-dev.conf` is for `docker-compose.dev.yml`
+- traefik basic auth users in `traefik/users/usersfile`

 ## HTTPS
 **NOTE**: You will need a **domain name** to get certificate from letsencrypt.